tube42/drumon/README.rst

 To build this app, you will need

 1. java, ant, android SDK and all that
-2. sox for converting samples
+2. "sox" for converting samples
-3. imagemagic for converting PNG images
+3. ImageMagic for converting PNG images
-4. inkscape for rendering SVG files
+4. Inkscape for rendering SVG files
-5. hiero (from gdx nighly builds) for font generation
+5. "hiero" (from gdx nighly builds) for font generation
-6. my own tool "marm" for content manegement
+6. "marm" for content manegement (https://github.com/tube42/marm)
-7. All these tools must be accessible from command line via scripts or aliases.
+7. all these tools must be accessible from command line via an alias or script in the same name...

 To setup the project and download required libs